francescogerardomarra/its/modulo26/3_jwt_hello_world.md

     - **AdminUserConfig.java**: This class defines configurations specific to the admin user, ensuring proper access control and security settings.
     - **SecurityConfig.java**: This configuration class handles the overall security settings for the application, including JWT authentication and authorization mechanisms.
     - **AdminTokenProvider.java**: Responsible for generating and validating JWT tokens specifically for admin users.
-    - **TokenAuthenticationFilter.java**: This filter intercepts incoming requests to check for a valid JWT token in the request headers, ensuring protected endpoints are only accessible with valid tokens.
+    - **AuthenticationTokenFilter.java**: This filter intercepts incoming requests to check for a valid JWT token in the request headers, ensuring protected endpoints are only accessible with valid tokens.

 These new classes are part of the security mechanism that enforces JWT authentication for certain endpoints, enabling admin-only access.